-Serve it at a spring dinner party or enjoy it on the patio while watching the sunset.
-No matter the occasion or setting, it's fantastic!
+Serve this Asian-inspired cocktail at a spring dinner party or enjoy it on the patio while watching the sunset.
+No matter the occasion or setting, it's fantastic.

 Gather the ingredients.

-In the bottom of a cocktail shaker place the lychee nuts, simple syrup, and a lime wedge.
+In the bottom of a cocktail shaker place the lychees, simple syrup, and a lime wedge.
 Muddle gently.

 Shake vigorously until the outside of the shaker is frosted and beaded with sweat.

-- Lychee can be found in cans or jars, typically in international food markets or that section of major grocers.
+- Lychees can be found in cans or jars, typically in international food markets or that section of major grocers.

-- You can also prepare fresh lychee when you find them.
+- You can also prepare fresh lychees when you find them.
 You will have to peel the bumpy "alligator skin" that covers the fleshy fruit and remove the stone before using them.

 - If you prefer, use 1/2 tablespoon white granulated sugar rather than simple syrup.